Vim as XML Editor: About

 Vim comes with a tutorial.
 After firing up Vim, enter :help tutor.
 One way to start with it is to read it into the buffer

-optionally delete the first line via:read $VIMRUNTIME/tutor/tutor, then write it to some fileggdd:writedel/vim_tutorial.txt -
+optionally delete the first line via:read $VIMRUNTIME/tutor/tutor

 Vim comes with lots of documentation which you can consult while working with Vim.
 Simply enter :help.